top of page

 1. How you saw them– on a shelf as you sat on the couch, at eye level as you walked down a hallway, on the window sill as you sipped your morning beverage of choice

-2. From the best angle to see all the details – this may involve stooping down or climbing on a ladder.
+2. To see all the details, you must view them from the best angle, which may involve stooping down or climbing a ladder.

-Once you photograph the collection in their typical location, move them and group them again for photographic storytelling.
+Once you photograph the collection in its typical location, move and group them again for photographic storytelling.
 Group them by:

 1. Theme